mortreestone/SzuWei_String_Reverse/README.md

-# Szu-Wei Lin Take Home Assignment - String Reverse
+# Szu-Wei Lin Take Home Assignment - String Reverse in C++

 This is the open repository for take home assignment of Utopia Compression interview created by Szu-Wei Lin.
 The assignment instrouction can be found in [Reverse_a_string.pdf](./Reverse_a_string.pdf).
 Overall, this project provides 5 different 'expression' of string reversal implementation in C++.